 Through personal relationships, respecting their traditions, we help Navajo Elders and weavers live with basic safety, comfort and dignity.

-For 26 years, the ANE Program has supported traditional Navajo Elders living in remote areas of reservation.
-Currently we assist 80 weavers so they can sell their rugs in urban markets at full value at no charge, and 500 Elders are enrolled to receive Food Run supplies every spring and fall and firewood and other support throughout the year.
+For 27 years, the ANE Program has supported traditional Navajo Elders living in remote areas of reservation.
+Currently we assist 80 weavers so they can sell their rugs in urban markets at full value at no charge, and 529 Elders (3000 people when you consider family who live with the Elder) receive Food Run supplies every spring and fall and firewood and other support throughout the year.

 At last year's show a weaver said, "I don't think people realize how much this show mean to us weavers.
 We can weave a rug and we know the rug sells for a good price.
 We will have hay for our animal in winter and we will have food for the winter when the roads get muddy and snow.
 We will have woods for the winter.
 It mean a whole lot to us weavers that you do this show, that all the people come and help us."